 Of course, there needs to be a valid reason, or number of reasons, to justify the police’s decision to drop charges.
 So, what might these reasons be?
 And what alternative actions might the police take?
-The police can also agree a Caution.
+The police can also agree a caution.
 You can engage us to advise and argue this for you on a private basis which will be an enhanced partner-led service.

-We are instructed regularly on a private basis by concerned clients from all walks of life to write to the police or to call the police to get charges dropped.
+We are instructed regularly on a private basis by concerned clients from all walks of life to write to the police or call the police to get charges dropped.
 We usually make written representations to the police, and we ask that they read these before deciding to charge.
 We can ask that these be shown to the CPS if your case is pending a decision to charge you.
-We have noticed that the CPS are now asking the police in some cases if the suspect or lawyer has anything further to say before a charge is considered by the CPS lawyer.
+Increasingly, the CPS are now asking the police in more cases if the suspect or lawyer has anything further to say before a charge is considered by the CPS lawyer.

 We will answer questions and more in the following post.

 If the police suspect you of committing an offence and certain conditions are satisfied, the police will arrest you and take you to a police station as soon as practically possible.
 The police may have called you in for a voluntary interview to discuss a case.
 You can be arrested at this point but usually this will not happen in less serious cases, unless you will not remain for interview in which case you could be arrested.